List of Toriko characters: 0th Biotope

 Atashino is the 0th Biotope's chef, whose job is to cook Acacia's "Full Course Menu".
 Atashino is also a "Gourmet Surgeon," and she is always wearing pink medical equipment, including a stethoscope and a surgical mask.

 Gourmet Seven

-The seven "Taste Masters" chosen from the chief member nations of the IGO.
-They are an organization of members who hold a miraculous sense of taste, said to be able to recognize the taste of a single grain of sugar in a twenty-five meter pool.
-They take part in important decisions of the gourmet age, such as assigning the number of stars to hotels and restaurants, and the rank of cooks, these important people also serve as inspectors for the IGO.
+The seven "Taste Masters" chosen from the chief member nations of the IGO are an organization of members who hold a miraculous sense of taste, said to be able to recognize the taste of a single grain of sugar in a twenty-five meter pool.
+They take part in important decisions of the gourmet age, such as assigning the number of stars to hotels and restaurants and the rank of cooks.
+They also serve as inspectors for the IGO.